sana33/SDCOR/ReadMe.md

   * **Beta:** Pruning threshold.
   * **SampRate(%):** Random sampling rate (in percentage terms).

-  * **Top-n OLs:** Number of top-n outliers for being shown in the main axes plot.
+  * **Top-n OLs:** Number of top-n outliers for being depicted in the main axes plot.
-  * **ScorDSszCoef:** The coefficient for the obtained outlierness scores to be represented more viewable in the main axes plot.
+  * **ScorDSszCoef:** The coefficient value for the obtained outlierness scores to be represented more viewable in the main axes plot.

   * **BlckSzLim:** This parameter is just for expediting the process of the DBSCAN algorithm which is employed in SDCOR.
 As MATLAB 9 does not support the DBSCAN algorithm with a fast built-in C++ function, like K-means; and more importantly, because MATLAB is seriously slow in loops (like 'for' and 'while' loops), thus we decided to implement DBSCAN with a code of our own.